kognifai/PoseidonNext-Framework/PoseidonNext-documentation/Guides/Creating-Poseidon-Data-Adapter-project-using-Yeoman.md

-# Poseidon Data Adapter project
+# Poseidon Data Adapter

 You can create a Poseidon Data Adapter project using the Yeoman generator **yo @kognifai/poseidon:dataadapter**.  **Yeoman** is a bootstrapping tool, which can be used to scaffold a Poseidon Data Adapter solution.
 For more information, please visit http://yeoman.io.
-This generator once generated has an interface as well as sample application projects.
+This generator, once generated, has an interface as well as a sample application project.

 # Install Yeoman